harshgupt/ICP_Algorithm/README.md

-# ICP_Algorithm
-Iterative Closest Point Algorithm to combine two similar 3D meshes
+MATLAB code to implement the Iterative Closest Point Algorithm in order to combine two similar 3D meshes